roupasz/MacOS-Ansible-Bootstrap/README.md

 This procedure is heavily depended to Bitwarden in order to retrieve tokens used during the playbook runtime.
 If you intend to use this only for package installation, then disable all roles except `homebrew_packages`.

-For more customization details, check README files found in each role (wip).
+For more customization details, check README files found in each roles folder (wip).

 ## 🐞 Issues / 📝 TODOs

 > [!NOTE]
 > Add an execution diagram flow

+* Include usage examples and dependencies in each role's README files.
 * bootstrap script may need some more sanity checks.
 * merge similar tasks, like cloning and decrypting repos used during the fresh installation, in one role.
 * `gpg_import` role is importing keys even if the keys are present.